 To learn more, get involved, and become a more effective advocate, please explore the resources below:

-• Learn more about how to support Community Bond Funds across the state – which advance social justice and community health, given COVID-19.
-Here is the link to The Chicago Community Bond Fund.
+• Learn more about how to support Community Bond Funds across the state to advance social justice and community health.
+Chicago Community Bond Fund

-• For allies and institutions, support Crossroads and their anti-racism work, with chapters across Illinois.
+• For allies and institutions, support Crossroads and their anti-racism work in chapters across Illinois.

-• Learn more about how to help Chicago Youth: My Block, My Hood, My City.
+• Learn more about how to help Chicago Youth at My Block, My Hood, My City.

 Mental Health Resources